Relief! Natural Remedies for Wasp & Bee Stings

 Where to find remedies?

-Most of these remedies for bee stings are available at your local health food store.
-For your convenience, they are also in my Indigo Fullscript Dispensary where you get 15% off and free shipping over $50.
+These remedies are gathered in the ‘Sting Plan’ of my Indigo Fullscript Dispensary where you get 15% off and free shipping over $50.
 Registering once with your email opens your door to browsing my protocols and ordering your choice of even practitioner-restricted, high-quality brands.

 Next